 You may forward emails that come to your McLennan address to alternate email addresses; however, the College will not be held responsible for emails forwarded to an alternate address that may be lost or placed in junk or spam filters.

-Disclaimer:

-The resources and policies listed above are merely for informational purposes and are subject to change without notice or obligation.
+For more helpful information about technology at MCC, go to MCC's Tech Support Cheat Sheet or email helpdesk@mclennan.edu.
+Disclaimer: The resources and policies listed above are merely for informational purposes and are subject to change without notice or obligation.
 The College reserves the right to change policies and other requirements in compliance with State and Federal laws.
 The provisions of this document do not constitute a contract.